 Eva lives in Alberta, Canada, but she grew up in Ontario and was born in Prague, Czech Republic.
 Her diverse background and life experience provide the platform for her writing.

 Eva writes short and long fiction in multiple genres, as well as articles on parenting, writing, education, health, and travel.
-She teaches at a specialized literacy and math clinic and mentors young authors.
+She also mentors young authors.

 Her passions include weather, Indian food, gardening, and numerous musical genres.
 She has played eight instruments and spent many years immersed in taekwondo and karate.
 As a youth, she was an avid canoeist.

 Publisher Dream Write Publishing (Beyond the Precipice and upcoming books)

 Angie’s Diary E-magazine (articles, book excerpts, short stories)

 Book of the Week (Angie’s Diary E-magazine)